 - Separate and repot your plants when they become root-bound.
 Every couple of years is probably fine, but keep a close eye on your plants.
 If they seem crowded, go ahead and repot.
 This is best done in late winter.

 - Be sure to use peat-based, well-drained potting soil.

 Taking Care Of Your Ornamental Sweet Potato Plants In Containers

 Container planting can be especially attractive on your patio or deck because ornamental sweet potato is such a lively grower that it spills over the sides of containers and hanging baskets with great abandon.

-Follow these steps to planting and raising these hardy, cheerful specimens successfully in containers.
+Follow these steps to plant and raise these hardy, cheerful specimens successfully in containers.
 Here are some organic sweet potato vine care tips:

 - Choose a generously sized planting container with holes in the bottom.
 A clay container will have better air circulation for the roots than a plastic container.

 - Be sure to line the bottom of the pot with some gravel to improve drainage and prevent soil from falling out through the drainage holes.

-- Use a standard well-drained potting soil rather than garden soil when planting ornamental sweet potatoes in containers.
+- Use standard well-drained potting soil rather than garden soil when planting ornamental sweet potatoes in containers.
 Garden soil is too heavy and will become compacted.

 - Make sure that your plant receives ample sunlight.
 Ornamental sweet potatoes outdoors in containers enjoy either partial or full sunlight.
 In areas where the sunlight is punishing (e.g., Texas), full morning sunlight with afternoon shade is preferable.

 - Plants in containers outdoors may dry out more quickly than those in pots indoors or those planted in the ground.
 Be sure to check your container plants daily by poking your finger into the top inch of the soil.
 If it feels dry, you need to water it.
-Generally speaking, a deep watering once or twice a week should suffice for outdoor container plants.
+Generally speaking, deep watering once or twice a week should suffice for outdoor container plants.

 - Fertilizing is really not necessary with these lively and vigorous growers; however, if you want to, you can fertilize once a month before watering.
 Water immediately after so that the fertilizer will be evenly distributed to the roots of the plant.
 Use a water-soluble, general, multipurpose fertilizer.